NSW Climate Impact Profile 2010

 - Western Region (PDF 302KB)

 - Sydney/Central Coast Region (PDF 644KB)

-This ‘Impacts of Climate Change on Natural Hazards Profiles’ report has been developed by OEH in collaboration with the Bureau of Meteorology, the NSW Ministry for Police and Emergency Services, and the University of Wollongong under the auspices of the NSW State Emergency Management Committee.
+This ‘Impacts of Climate Change on Natural Hazards Profiles’ report was developed by us in collaboration with the Bureau of Meteorology, the former NSW Ministry for Police and Emergency Services, and the University of Wollongong under the auspices of the NSW State Emergency Management Committee.

 The report’s forecasts for hazards were based on the climate projections developed for the NSW Climate Impact Profile and are intended to inform decision-makers on: